The Faculty of Remote and Rural Healthcare - Capabilities Framework Invitation to Tender

 The Alliance wants your views in order to shape an improved ALISS.

 ALISS (A Local Information System for Scotland) is a digital service to help you find help and support close to you when you need it most.

 ALISS is co-produced with people in communities throughout Scotland and is managed by the ALLIANCE.

 You can get involved by either attending a workshop or completing the online survey.
-More information can be found here.
+More information can be found on the Alliance website.

 Is a new online resource provided by NICE to help identify and support new health technologies as they move from inception to adoption in the UK Health and care system.

 Personalising Realistic Medicine

 Chief Medical Office Dr Catherine Calderwood, published on the 27th April her fourth annual report: Personalising Realistic Medicine.

 ‘My vision reflected what was emerging from my conversations across the country about how people wanted to provide and received care.